 - Mothers or fathers who alone care for a child under the age of six

-there is a right to medical assistance.
-The health assistance - comparable to the benefits of the statutory health insurance - applies if there is no other health insurance cover or if this does not fully cover the necessary needs.
-This means that if these children, adolescents or young adults become ill, the responsible youth welfare office ensures that the costs are covered.
+Sickness assistance - comparable to the benefits of the statutory health insurance - applies if there is no other health insurance cover or if this does not fully cover the necessary needs.
+This means that if these children, adolescents or young adults become ill, the responsible youth welfare office ensures that the costs are covered

 - living in a foster family

 - live in an inpatient facility of child and youth welfare ("children's home")

 - in an intensive socio-pedagogical individual care are

 - live as a mentally handicapped child or adolescent in a foster family or in an inpatient child and youth welfare institution